 Mrs. Mary Corbin

-Administrative Assistant to the Dean, College of Arts and Sciences
+Administrative Assistant to the Associate Provost and Dean, College of Arts and Sciences

 Dr. Cassandra Johnson

 Associate Professor of Communication

 Joan Alden Speidel Chair, English, Modern Languages, and Liberal Arts

 Dr. John Reams

 Dean, School of Fine & Performing Arts

 Dr. Kathi Vosevich

 Associate Provost and Dean, College of Arts & Sciences